Economic and Technical Basis for Gas Processing

 - Plant Economics - Project planning and decision drivers

-As a course wrap up, a broad survey of the gas processing technologies currently in use will be covered as an introduction to the three remaining morning training sessions (February, March and May, 2018).
+As a training class wrap up, a broad survey of the gas processing technologies that are currently in use will be covered as an introduction to the three remaining morning training sessions (February, March and May, 2019).

-Ralph Neumann has gained considerable experience in Oil and Gas Production, Natural Gas Processing, Specialty Fractionation and Pipelines & Gathering Systems throughout his extensive career.
-Responsibilities have included the development of conceptual and detailed designs, multi-discipline project supervision, economic feasibility studies, consulting and a variety of field services including pre-commissioning, startup, training and troubleshooting.
-He has also been responsible for project development, management of engineering (including safety & environmental) and management of field operations for a large midstream processing company.
-Most recently, he has been involved in the implementation of shale gas and tight gas facility development projects.
-He has authored and presented technical papers to the AIChE (dynamic simulation), the "national" GPA Midstraeam Association (nitrogen rejection facilities, gas plant operations management, gas & NGL treating) and the Laurance Reid Gas Conditioning Conference (dehydration and amine treating).
+MR. RALPH NEUMANN is a highly respected, member of our industry who has gained experience in Oil and Gas Production, Natural Gas Processing, Specialty Fractionation and Pipelines & Gathering Systems throughout his extensive career.
+While presently an active industry consultant, his prior responsibilities have included his involvement in the implementation of several shale gas and tight gas facility development projects.
+His extensive experience includes the development of conceptual and detailed designs, multi-discipline project supervision, economic feasibility studies and a variety of field services including pre-commissioning, startup, training and troubleshooting.
+He has also been responsible for project development, manager of engineering (including safety and environmental) and management of field operations for a large midstream natural gas processing company.
+He has authored and presented technical papers to the AIChE - dynamic simulation, the GPA Midstream Association (formerly the Gas Processors Association) - nitrogen rejection facilities, gas plant operations management, gas and NGL treating and the Laurance Reid Gas Conditioning Conference - dehydration and amine treating.
 Mr. Neumann received his baccalaureate and master's degrees in Chemical Engineering from Rice University in Houston, Texas.

 THE HGPA MIDSTREAM ASSOCIATION THANKS YOU FOR YOUR CONTINUED SUPPORT and WE LOOKING FORWARD TO SEEING YOU AT THIS EVENT!